Pratas Island: Landmarks

 An obelisk was erected after 1946.

 In 1954 the ROC Government personnel stationed on Pratas erected a stone tablet on the southern side of the island, facing the ocean.

-The Da Wang temple is dedicated to 'Kuang Kang' and 'The South China Sea Goddess' - Mazu.
+The Da Wang temple is dedicated to 'Kuang Kang' and 'The South China Sea Goddess' Mazu.
 It is said that the statue of Guan Gong came to Pratas Island on a canoe in 1948.
 The soldiers on Pratas Island built a temple to worship her in 1975.
 Today, the canoe is still kept in the temple.
 The joss sticks and candles are donated by soldiers, as was the golden sign hung in front of the statue.
 There is an 'Ever Green' pavilion in front of the temple which was also built by the soldiers.
 It is the most verdant place on the island.

 The Minister for Internal Affairs of the ROC erected the South China Sea Defense stone tablet to declare Republic of China sovereignty in 1989.

-In July 1991 the Kaohsiung City Government erected the Pratas Island measuring memorial stone tablet as a symbol that Pratas Island falls within the jurisdiction of Kaohsiung City.
-Within Kaohsiung, the island belongs to Cijin District (Qijin).
+In July 1991 the Kaohsiung City Government erected the Pratas Island memorial stone tablet as a symbol that Pratas Island falls within the jurisdiction of Kaohsiung City.
+Within Kaohsiung, the island belongs to Cijin District.

 The ROC Government established the Triangulation Benchmark as the triangulation point for Pratas Island in December 1991.
 There are words on each side of the base of the triangulation point stone tablet.
 They read 'The Pratas Triangulation Point' on the front, and 'Longitude: 116^{o} 43" 42.5601'E, Latitude: 20^{o} 42' 6.2415'N, Height: 2.4875 meters.'
 The words 'Defend the South China Sea', written by the commander, Lo Ben Li, were also engraved on the stone tablet.
 The National Tsing Hua University webpage about the island states: "In addition to making it more convenient to survey and draw navigational maps, and to construct and develop facilities on the island, the establishment of the triangulation point is also the basis of our sovereign rights."